Biden wants to desegregate the suburbs. Naturally, Trump is furious.

 During the 2020 Democratic primary, housing policy played a far more prominent role than in any presidential contest in recent memory, as candidates released aggressive plans to combat rising costs, exclusionary zoning, and a wave of evictions.
-But the issue seemed destined to be relegated to the margins in the general election, amid more politically potent crises like the global pandemic, police brutality and the push for racial justice, the economic collapse, and President Trump’s brutal crackdown on immigration.
+But the issue seemed destined to be relegated to the margins in the general election, amid more politically potent crises like the pandemic, police brutality and the push for racial justice, the economic collapse, and President Trump’s brutal crackdown on immigration.

 And then, on Tuesday night, with a tweet (naturally), Trump pushed the subject right back to center stage.